 speaker

 Chief Financial Officer

-Steve, I will jump in.
+Steve, I'll jump in.
 In addition to what we might see from the markets, I think there are cost and or tariff advantages that we can take advantage of with our geographic footprint from a manufacturing perspective.
-We clearly have a lot of manufacturing footprint in the US and for months have been working on an effort to in-source product that previously had been outsourced.
-Through doing that, we increase manufacturing utilization, which is great at potentially softer time, but also can avoid some of the tariff impact.
-Similarly, we can use our international facilities like Neal mentioned on the call in order to avoid US facilities completely.
-So that is shifting supply chain where maybe components come in from high tariff countries into the US to then be re-exported for international markets.
-We just skip the US step.
-Whether that is leveraging our facility in Saudi or in Canada, product can head in there from international locations, be manufactured, assembled, tested, and then shipped out.
-That international footprint is really something we are able to take advantage of here in this time of tariff related uncertainty.
+Clearly have a lot of manufacturing footprint in the US and for months have been working on an effort to insource product that previously had been outsourced.
+Through doing that, we increase manufacturing utilization, which is great at this potentially softer time, but also can avoid some of the tariff impact.
+And similarly, we can use our international facilities, like Neil mentioned on the call, in order to avoid U.S. facilities completely.
+So that's shifting supply chain where maybe components come in from high tariff countries into the U.S. to then be re-exported for international markets.
+We just skip the U.S. step, whether that's leveraging our facility in Saudi or in Canada, product can head in there. from international locations be manufactured, assembled, tested, and then shipped out.
+So that international footprint is really something we're able to take advantage of here in this time of tariff-related uncertainty.

 speaker

-You never knew the flexibility was going to be this useful, I am assuming, but very helpful right now, no doubt.
-Good to see you.
+You never knew the flexibility was going to be this useful, I'm assuming, but very helpful right now, no doubt.
+Good to see you're ahead of it.
+Can I ask?

+speaker